 Complete dentures are removable and used to restore your smile and mouth function if you have lost all of your teeth.
 Custom created, complete denture resemble your natural teeth and are positioned in the mouth to take the place of where you natural teeth would be.
 Because of this, dentures may require adjustment in order to create a proper fit with your gums and mouth overall.

 Partial dentures are removable devices used to replace one or more missing teeth in the upper or lower jaw.
 They consist of replacement teeth attached to a gum-colored plastic base, which is then placed in the mouth.
-A fixed partial denture aesthetically acts the same as the removable kind, but is cemented into place using the adjacent teeth for support.
 Partial dentures fill the space created by missing teeth, as well as create a support for the remaining teeth to prevent shifting.

 A filling (restoration) is a way to restore a tooth that has been damaged by decay or injury, bringing it back to normal shape and function.
 Your dentist will first remove the decayed tooth structure, clean the affected area, and then bond the filling material.
 There are a variety of tooth filling materials available.
 To accurately match your tooth shade and facilitate normal functioning, we use composite resins or pressed ceramics, allowing us to use minimally invasive techniques and conserve more natural tooth structure.